doda25-team13/operation/docs/Extension.md

 The current project deployment strategy is manual and tedious.
 While the Helm chart centralizes the configuration, the actual application state in the cluster can differ a lot depending on the state of the local machine.
 We often saw issues where it only works on the developer's  machine.

 ## Proposed Extension
 ArgoCD is a Kubernetes controller that continuously monitors the operations repository.
 It compares the desired state defined in the Git repo against the actual live state in the cluster.
-If they differ, ArgoCD automatically syncs the cluster to match Git.
+If they differ, ArgoCD automatically syncs the cluster to match Git [1].

 ## Implementation Details